Hakimmy/my-codef-site/content/intro_index.md

 Hi, I'm Hakima, currently 18 years old and still trying to figure out how to do this life thing.
 I thought having a platform for the lesson I've learnt for other people to read and to gain knowledge from would be a good place to start.
 As one thing I've learnt in life, is that sometimes you should just go for it.
 You never know what might come from it.

-> *Because life is filled with many recipes just dying to be tried*
+> *Because life is filled with many recipes just dying to be tried.*